Qiskit/documentation/docs/api/qiskit/qiskit.passmanager.FlowController.md

 Create a new flow controller with normalization.

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The method `qiskit.passmanager.flow_controllers.FlowController.controller_factory()` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
-Controller object must be explicitly instantiated.
-Building controller with keyword arguments may yield race condition when multiple keyword arguments are provided together, which is likely unsafe.
+It will be removed in the 1.0 release.
+FlowController objects must be explicitly instantiated.
+Building controllers with keyword arguments ignores the order when multiple keyword arguments are provided together, which is likely unsafe.
 </Admonition>

 **Parameters**